-MTMA will educate on the environmental impacts of transportation through our air quality education programs and Ozone Action Alerts.
-GMTMA will continue to reach out to schools and municipalities/green teams to promote anti idling/air quality awareness and to use GMTMA for educational programs and as an information resource.
-We will work to coordinate this effort with SRTS and Sustainable Jersey for Schools.
-Anti idling information will be included in our transportation fairs.
+- ▶ GMTMA will educate on the environmental impacts of transportation through our anti-idling toolkit and other air quality programs.
+GMTMA will continue to reach out to schools and municipalities/green teams to promote anti-idling/air quality awareness and to use GMTMA for education programs and as an information resource.
+At the school level we will work to coordinate this effort with SRTS.
+Anti-idling information will be included in our transportation fairs. - Ozone Action Alerts GMTMA will continue to post information on ozone action days on our website and on twitter.
+Employers will be encouraged to sign up with NJ TRANSIT.